 Electrophoretic Ink, explained.

 E Ink is the creator of electrophoretic, or, electronic ink — the optical component of a film used in Electronic Paper Displays (EPD).
 Although futuristic-sounding, electronic ink is actually a straightforward fusion of chemistry, physics and electronics.
-It's so much like paper, it actually utilizes the same pigments used in the printing industry today.
+It's so much like paper, it utilizes the same pigments used in the printing industry today.

 What is a Bistable Display?